githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/4-how-to-manage-your-project.md

-- Project visibility
+- Project visibility & access
+  - who has access
+  - steps to change visibility
-- Project access
+  - steps change access
+  - Adding a project to a team
+  - Adding a project to a repo
 - Closing / deleting projects
-- Adding a project to a repo
-- Adding a project to a team